NEWIntroducing Mono Prove: Transforming Identity Verification and Customer Onboarding experiences

 By automatically pulling payments from customers’ bank accounts at an agreed time, Direct Debit ensures businesses get paid on schedule without customers having to manually enter card details or initiate bank transfers.

 This is why businesses, from subscription services to lenders, are switching to Mono Direct Debit to streamline their payment collections.
-But as with anything that involves a bank account, safety becomes the first question on everyone’s mind: “Is it secure?”
+However, because it involves access to bank accounts, safety becomes the first question on everyone’s mind: “Is it secure?”

 How we made Mono Direct Debit safer for users